CollegeBoreal/INF1089-200-21H-02/7.Projets/300115140/README.md

-In Ansible, you cand send reports on any particular tasks ans share it with teams or shareholders.
-You can use Playbook for that.
+In Ansible, we have modules (made of Playbooks as described above) and inventory.
+The imventory is management of the nodes we have in our environment.
+The local machine can then connects to the node through an SSH client.

-**B - How to send emails via Ansible:**
+**D - How to send emails via Ansible:**

 No one likes repetitive tasks.
 With Ansible, IT admins can begin to give up automatic tasks and let Ansible do it.
 Automation frees admins up to focus on efforts that help deliver more value to the business by speeding time to application delivery.